sheshank1436/Machine-learning-Basics/README.md

 # machine-learning
-this contains algorithms regarding machine learning
+this contains algorithms regarding machine learning and deep learning